openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 ### Step 3 (Optional): Install OpenCV from APT

 OpenCV is necessary to run C++ demos from Open Model Zoo.
-Some C++ samples and demos also use OpenCV as a dependency.
+Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
 OpenVINO provides a package to install OpenCV from APT:

 #### To Install the Latest Version of OpenCV